 Many sweepstakes send a winning notice to the email address that the potential winner used on their entry form.
 To be sure you don't overlook an email notification; it's a good idea to set up a dedicated email address for sweepstakes and to check it frequently.

 Even with a dedicated email, it's easy to overlook a prize notification among all of the other emails you'll receive.
-It's a good idea to have an idea what winning emails look like so that you don't skip a prize notification by accident.
+Make sure you know what winning emails look like so that you don't skip a prize notification by accident.

-Telephone Calls to Let You Know You've Won
+Telephone Calls That Let You Know You've Won

 Some Prize Notifications Arrive Immediately

-When you win instant sweepstakes, you will find out right away if you've won a prize.
+When you win instant sweepstakes, you'll find out right away if you've won a prize.
 Either a message will pop up on your screen letting you know you're a winner, or you'll receive an email or text message within a few minutes of entering.

-A Prize Notification Can Be Announced on a Website or Newsletter
+Prize Notification Announced on a Website or Newsletter

 Some sweepstakes only announce winners on their website or through their email newsletters.
 If you don't respond within a certain amount of time, the company will disqualify you and draw another winner.